Uni Pasta (ウニパスタ)

 To make the uni cream, mash ¾ of the uni with a fork or a whisk, and then stir in the cream.
 You can also do this by pulsing an immersion blender or food processor.

-Bring a pot of well-salted water to a boil (1 teaspoon of salt per 10 US cups of water).
-Boil your pasta for two minutes less than the package directions (we finish cooking the pasta in the sauce).
-For the spaghetti I used, the boiling time was eleven minutes, so I set the timer for nine minutes.
+Bring a pot of water water to a boil and add a generous amount of salt (1 teaspoon of salt per 10 US cups of water).
+Boil your spaghetti for two minutes less than the package directions (we finish cooking it in the sauce).
+For my spaghetti, the boiling time was eleven minutes, so I set the timer for nine minutes.

-When the timer is down to three minutes, add the olive oil, garlic, and anchovies to a frying pan over medium-high heat.
-Sautee the mixture until the garlic is fragrant and cooked through, but don't let it brown.
+When the timer is down to three minutes, add the olive oil, garlic, and anchovies to a skillet over medium-high heat.
+Sauté the mixture until the garlic is fragrant and cooked through, but don't let it brown.

-Once there is very little liquid left, add another ladleful of boiling liquid to the pan and repeat until the pasta is cooked to your liking.
+Transfer the spaghetti directly to the frying pan with tongs when the timer goes off.
+You also want to add a ladle of the boiling liquid to the pan.
+Continue cooking the spaghetti with the garlic and oil while stirring constantly.
+Once there is very little liquid left, add another ladleful of pasta water to the pan and repeat until it is cooked to your liking.
 This should take another 2-3 minutes.

 📖 Recipe